 Where I come from, BBQ is like grits and sweet tea–it’s a Southern summertime staple.
 During the warmer months, someone is always cooking a pig or sharing their secret BBQ sauce– along with their opinion on who makes the best–sweet, spicy, or somewhere in between them.

-The key to great ribs is how you handle them ahead of time.
+The key to how to cook ribs on the grill is how you handle them ahead of time.
 It’s the prep work that makes the difference.
 And just the right tweaks will give you perfect ribs every time.

 #1 Prep Your Ribs

-I prefer cooking my baby backs as a whole slab while others like to cut the slab in half or even into smaller pieces.
+I prefer cooking my ribs, and I prefer baby backs, as a whole slab while others like to cut the slab in half or even into smaller pieces.
 Regardless, you first need to prep the ribs by removing the membrane to ensure a great taste.

 The membrane is like grabbing a juicy hamburger from your favorite burger joint and eating it while still wrapped in the paper wrapping.
 I guess if you’re hungry enough–but I prefer my burger without the paper.